sarachadwick/sara-chadwick/README.md

 **Why enable `checkJs` in the JS template?**

-It is likely that most cases of changing variable types in runtime are likely to be accidental, rather than deliberate.
-This provides advanced typechecking out of the box.
+It is likely that most cases of changing variable types in runtime are likely to be accidental, rather than deliberate. this provides advanced typechecking out of the box.
 Should you like to take advantage of the dynamically-typed nature of JavaScript, it is trivial to change the configuration.

 **Why is HMR not preserving my local component state?**